 They need to know if you have any of these conditions:

-an unusual or allergic reaction to cabergoline, other medicines, foods, dyes, or preservatives
+any unusual or allergic reaction to alirocumab, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant